Frequently Asked QuestionsWhen was NNU Founded?

 What is NNU's enrollment?

-How many majors and minors does NNU offer?
+How many majors does NNU offer?

 Do students live on campus or off campus?

 74.4% of eligible students live on-campus in 7 different dorms/apartments

 Population of Nampa?

 Nampa is always on the move, and the list of things to see and do continues to grow.
 You can watch a theater production, dollar movies, snow and water skiing, see world-class rodeo action, take a white-water rafting trip, play golf or go boating on the lake.
 Also, Nampa is only 15 miles from our state capital, Boise.

 The Nampa, Idaho area offers a four-season climate with mild winters and outstanding fall and spring seasons.
 Winter snowfall, usually occurring in December, January and February, is normally sparse and seldom covers the ground for more than a few days.
 Humidity is low.
 Summers are pleasantly warm with 86 as the average high temperature for June, July and August.
 Nampa is in the heart of the Treasure Valley, aptly named.